oxygen-cms/data/README.md

 ## Doctrine 2 Wrapper

-The `data` package is focused around a the robust Doctrine 2 ORM.
+The `data` package is focused around the robust Doctrine 2 ORM.

 ## Behaviours